Mr Burns at the Almeida Theatre

 According to writer Anne Washburn: “This play began in a disused bank vault deep beneath Wall Street”, which just goes to show the feelings Washburn wanted to express.
 Reversals of cultural and social values, where people sell themselves to companies who perform TV shows in order to survive, reflect the dangers Washburn seems to be suggesting in the sheer power of American hegemony.
 On the surface however, Mr Burns is just very, very funny.

-Mr Burns is at the Almeida Theatre until July 26th 2014, for further information or to book visit here.
+Mr Burns is at the Almeida Theatre until 26th July 2014.
+For further information or to book visit the theatre’s website here.

 Watch writer Anne Washburn talk about Mr Burns here: